 Gabapentin is an anticonvulsive medication which first discovered in the 1970s in Japan.
-It was originally used as a muscle relaxer and anti-spasmodic medication, but later, in 1974, it was sold to Warner-Lambert/Pfizer, a company that later discovered the potential of the medication as anticonvulsive medication and as an adjunct to stronger anticonvulsants.
+It was originally used as a muscle relaxer and anti-spasmodic medication, but later, it was discovered the potential of the medication as anticonvulsive medication and as an adjunct to stronger anticonvulsants.
 Gabapentin is an anticonvulsant medication that got FDA approval for partial seizure therapy in 1993.
 Currently, gabapentin has FDA approval for:

 It also has off-label use for neuropathic pain, fibromyalgia, bipolar disorder, postmenopausal hot flashes, essential tremors, anxiety, resistant depressant and mood disorders, irritable bowel syndrome (IBS), alcohol withdrawal, postoperative analgesia, nausea and vomiting, migraine prophylaxis, headache, interstitial cystitis, painful diabetic neuropathy, social phobia, generalized tonic-clonic seizures, pruritus (itching), insomnia, post-traumatic stress disorder (PTSD), and refractory chronic cough.

 In one placebo-controlled, retrospective study that investigated the effects of gabapentin on about 700 patients with refractory partial seizure disorder, there was an improvement in overall well-being in patients.
 The effect prompted a controlled investigation of the drug in primary psychiatric conditions.

 The important benefits of the gabapentin are there is no interaction with valproate, lithium, and carbamazepine.
 Also, gabapentin has minor side effects.